isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2022-03-03-Response-Speech-by-Mr-Edwin-Tong-at-the-Committee-of-Supply-2022-Minlaw.md

     b.
 And if a party still fails to comply, the courts will be given enhanced powers to track and trace assets of the judgment debtor.

 {:start="13"}
 13. These are complex changes.
-We are studying the options and will engage stakeholders, get the feedback and finetune some of the proposals we have in mind, and we will provide more details in due course.
+We are studying the options and will engage stakeholders, get the feedback and fine-tune some of the proposals we have in mind, and we will provide more details in due course.

 {:start="14"}
-14. Specifically, on Mr Tay’s concerns on workers encountering difficulties with enforcing Employment Claims Tribunals (“**ECT**”) orders, the proposals I mentioned earlier are intended to apply to ECT orders as well.
+14. Specifically, on Mr Tay’s concerns on workers encountering difficulties with enforcing Employment Claims Tribunal (“**ECT**”) orders, the proposals I mentioned earlier are intended to apply to ECT orders as well.

 {:start="15"}
 15. The Tripartite Alliance for Dispute Resolution Management (“**TADM**”) is mindful that workers should be able to recover their monies efficiently and cost-effectively.